What It Actually Takes to Speak as a Leader (Coach Reveals)

 Starting with small steps and gradually taking on bigger challenges is a practical strategy for overcoming fear and building confidence, crucial for effective leadership.

-The link between public speaking and leadership is such a strong one.
-To develop as a leader, you must be able to communicate your ideas with clarity and confidence.
+The link between public speaking and leadership is undeniable.
+We all expect leaders to communicate their ideas with clarity, and with confidence.